 - 1. Medication Safety Examination is scheduled during the first clinical week of the semester in all clinical courses. - 2.
-Students who are repeating 1 clinical course in a semester must pass a Medication Safety Exam prior to administering medications in the clinical area. - 3.
+Students who are repeating 1 clinical course in a semester must complete a Medication Safety Exam and remediation if needed based on the scores prior to administering medications in the clinical area. - 3.
 Medication safety exam results will be posted in the Canvas shell. - 4.
-Students who achieve a 90% or greater on the medication safety test will be permitted to administer medications in the clinical setting. - 5.
-Students who do not achieve a minimum of 90% on medication safety examinations are required to contact the course coordinator.
-Remediation is required prior to the second attempt.
-Students have the opportunity to take the medication safety exam for a total of three times in any given course to achieve 90%.
-Students who are unable to achieve a 90% on the medication safety exam will be considered to have failed to meet the course learning objectives, resulting in course failure.
+Students who complete a medication safety exam and remediation will be permitted to administer medications in the clinical setting. - 5.
+Students who do not complete medication safety exam and remediation based on the scores less than 100% will be considered to have failed to meet the course learning objectives, resulting in course failure.